 Sounds True created The Self-Acceptance Project to find out.

-In this FREE online video event series, each week Tami Simon will speak with two contemporary luminaries in the fields of spirituality, psychology, and creativity.
-Together they will explore the questions around self-acceptance—and investigate how we can overcome the difficulties of embracing who we are.
+In this FREE online video event series, Tami Simon speaks with several contemporary luminaries in the fields of spirituality, psychology, and creativity.
+Together they explore the questions around self-acceptance—and investigate how we can overcome the difficulties of embracing who we are.
 Where do our self-critical voices come from?
 Can we silence them, or is there a better way to deal with them?
 Can we be motivated to change and excel while still accepting ourselves as we are?
 Why is it often so much easier to feel compassion and forgiveness towards others than towards ourselves?

 |Kristin Neff||Harville Hendrix||Geneen Roth||Friedemann Schaub||Jay Earley||Karla McLaren||Parker Palmer||Cheri Huber||Brené Brown||Tara Brach||Kelly McGonigal||Robert A. Masters|